 This resulted in him being at the top of the Democratic Party ticket for 1896.

 The 1896 election was in many ways the first modern election.
-Bryan, a brilliant orator if you haven’t already guessed it, spent the election cycle touring American and speaking at even small towns (something that was rarely ever done before Bryan… in part because very few Presidents had had the technology).
+Bryan, a brilliant orator if you haven’t already guessed it, spent the election cycle touring American and speaking at even small towns, which was rarely ever done before Bryan, in part because very few Presidents had the technology.

 For every town Bryan spoke at, the elite business classes poured money into the pockets of William McKinley.
-Again, to draw parallels to today, it is like the difference between Hillary Clinton and Bernie Sanders.
+Again, to draw parallels to today, it was a bit like the difference between Hillary Clinton and Bernie Sanders.

-FACT: Bryan was 36 when he was nominated to for the Democratic ticket over the incumbent Grover Cleveland and became (and still remains) the youngest presidential nominee of a major party in American history.
+FACT: Bryan was 36 when he was nominated to for the Democratic ticket over the incumbent Grover Cleveland and became the youngest presidential nominee of a major party in American history.

 William Jennings Bryan, Father of The Progressive Era

-Yes, William McKinley was “an elite”, but he also had a slight progressive streak.
-However, McKinley was a conservative compared to his VP the other father of Progressivism Teddy Roosevelt.
+William McKinley was “an elite,” but he also had a slight progressive streak.
+However, McKinley was conservative compared to his VP the other father of Progressivism Teddy Roosevelt.

-Sadly, McKinley was assassinated, while fortunately Teddy rose to power…. and for many historians this officially begins the progressive era that William Jennings Bryan started back in 1896.
+Sadly, McKinley was assassinated, and Teddy Roosevelt rose to power.
+For many historians, this officially begins the progressive era that William Jennings Bryan started back in 1896.